 PL = VL2 / ZL

-This tells us, intuitively, that a speaker with a lower impedance (ZL) will require more power to achieve the same voltage (signal level) across its driver.
+Intuitively, this tells us that a speaker with a lower impedance (ZL) will require more power to achieve the same voltage (signal level) across its driver.

 Therefore, we can say that speakers with lower impedances are harder to drive.
 They are more taxing on the amplifier and actually require more powerful amplifiers to drive them properly.